 Carefully review and follow the in-person audition requirements below for your respective program.
-All disciplines cover the requirements for our Bachelor of Fine Arts, Associate of Occupational Studies and Conservatory Programs, with the exception of the Performing Arts Degree, which is solely a BFA option.
+All disciplines cover the requirements for our Bachelor of Fine Arts, Associate of Occupational Studies and AOS or Certificate Programs, with the exception of the Performing Arts Degree, which is solely a BFA option.
 If you will be auditioning via video, follow the specific video submission instructions.

 All audition material (songs & monologues) must be prepared and performed in English.

 Prepare two (2) two-minute contrasting monologues (contemporary or classical).
 The audition performance should not exceed four minutes in total.
 Monologues should be from published plays.
 Original materials should not be used.
 The use of props during your audition is not permitted.

 Acting, musical theatre, and dance

 Prepare one (1) two-minute monologue (contemporary or classical), and either two minutes or 32 bars of a song from the musical theatre or classical repertoire.
 You are required to bring sheet music in your key to your audition in a binder.
 Your sheet music should be double sided.